SinaMAlizadeh/tags-in-textarea/README.md

 # React Tags In Textarea

 Enhance your projects with our intuitive tagging package, designed for seamless integration into your text content.
 Effortlessly define and embed customizable tags amidst text, providing users with the flexibility to craft and annotate their narratives.
 Ideal for organizing, highlighting, or categorizing text elements, our package empowers you to enrich your content, making it more interactive and informative.
-Perfect for developers seeking to add dynamic tagging capabilities to their React applications.
+Perfect for developers seeking to add dynamic tagging capabilities to their React applications.([Demo](https://codesandbox.io/p/sandbox/react-tags-in-textarea-forked-5dfdr5 "Demo"))

 ## Installation